ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Online service subscriblers

 tenant
-- A tenant is a representation of an organization
+- Azure Tenant is a dedicated and trusted instance of Azure Active Directory that's automatically created when your organization signs up for a Microsoft cloud service subscription.
-- A tenant is typically separated from other tenants and has its own identity.
+- A tenant is a representation of an organization, typically separated from other tenants and has its own identity.
 - Each Microsoft 365, Office 365, Azure, and Dynamics CRM Online tenant is automatically an Azure AD tenant.
-- Azure Tenant is a dedicated and trusted instance of Azure Active Directory that's automatically created when your organization signs up for a Microsoft cloud service subscription.
+- An Azure AD tenant can have multiple subscriptions but an Azure subscription can only be associated with one Azure AD tenant.

 Tenancy
 - defines how instances are distributed across physical hardware